PD-Ace/lanes/specification.md

       * A tunnel ID can be used by many physical or logical transmission tunnel instances so long as their data source is of the same nature.
-        This enables the formation of a 1-to-1,1-to-many and many-to-many tunnel using the same tunnel ID for network and crystallographic association.
+        This enables the formation of a 1-to-1,1-to-many and many-to-many tunnel using the same tunnel ID for network and cryptographic association.

       * Data sources can include but are not limited to IPv4/IPv6 tunnels,ethernet virtual interfaces, other physical interfaces, named pipes,unix sockets , RPC sockets or websockets.